Making Aliyah is a daunting task for anyone, especially when there are bureaucratic “curve balls” that may be thrown your way.

 Split Aliyah as a former A1 temporary resident

-If the first spouse to make Aliyah is a former A1 Temporary Resident, the process of evaluating residency by Bituach Leumi may take longer, require additional proof of intention to physically settle in Israel and maintain residency.
+If the first spouse to make Aliyah is a former A1 Temporary Resident, the process of evaluating residency by Bituach Leumi may take longer, and require additional proof of intention to physically settle in Israel and maintain residency.

 Know your Aliyah Benefits